The Adventures of Superboy: The Liberation of Antareus

 Lana stared at him boldly.
 "Superboy, you shouldn't doubt yourself.
-I mean, I know it's not every day that a planet is shifted out of orbit, but Troy is getting the accurate calculations for you, he said it would only be a few feet.
+I know it's not every day that a planet is shifted out of orbit, but Troy is getting the accurate calculations for you, he said it would only be a few feet.
 They have a device to help you.
-These Antareans need to be able to thrive under a natural sun.
+The Antareans need to thrive under a natural sun.
 I can't imagine living my life under a dome with everything so artificial, even if they can use those awesome gleeping powers."

 "I appreciate the confidence, but that's only one problem solved."
-He knitted his brows and gazed out the window again, his lips pressed firmly as he contemplated further issues.
+He knitted his brows and gazed out the window again, his lips pressed firm as he contemplated further issues.

 Lana stroked his arm.
 "What do you mean?"

 "It's the Xavarians.
 One false move and they could lash out again; they're still a barbaric race that loves conflict.
-Troy and I had to pull a mind trick just to reason with them."
+Troy and I had to pull mind tricks just to reason with them."

-"I promise you, Lana, as long as I'm here they won't even try to harm a hair on your head.
+"I promise you, Lana, as long as I'm here they won't harm a hair on your head.
 Or else they'll get it far worse than Midox did."
-He kissed her temple and Lana relaxed, sighing as his soft lips brushed across her face.
+He kissed her temple and Lana relaxed, sighing as his soft lips brushed her cheek.

 Superboy insisted that the Solaris cube would not be returned until all the Antareans were safely off the planet; otherwise removing it while it was in a processing phase could be deadly to them.
 It was a grueling hour of heady bargaining over life and death and it tested Superboy's patience.
 Troy made sure to get a contract down in writing and signed by Xander.
 It stated in no uncertain terms that full control of all Antarean activities were to be turned over to him.

-Lana looked over to the long couch in the corner of the room.
+Lana looked at the long couch in the corner of the room.
 Evie sat curled in a ball and very still, her gaze plastered on the Xavarians.
 She was very frightened of them.
-Lana looked at Superboy.

 "I'm going to stay with Evie.
 She's so young and so scared.
 I feel sorry for her."

-Superboy nodded warily.
+Superboy nodded.
 "Me too, but I'm very proud of her.
-She's one brave girl, like you, Lana."
+She's a brave girl, like you, Lana."
 He smiled.
 "I'll join you.
 I don't like the way the Xavarians are watching you two."

-Superboy made himself comfortable between Lana and Evie so they would feel more secure.
+Superboy made himself comfortable across from Lana and Evie so they'd feel more secure.
 The Xavarians immediately stopped staring in their direction.
 Evie soon found herself unable to control her sobs.
-Lana jumped up and gently held her close.
+Lana gently held her close.

 "Evie, it's going to be okay.
 Superboy is here and he knows exactly what he's doing."

 "I know.
 I just wish I could go home.
 I miss my mom, my friends.
 I want my dad to come home too.
-Now he's going to stay here forever."
+Now he's the leader and he's going to stay here forever."